Maple, Sugarbush and the Anishinabe

 7. Birchbark is mentioned in the book several times.

 8. Early explorers wrote about the Indians having three types of maple sugar.
 Scan down the text.
-Read the descriptions.
-Which type(s) were made by the people in this book?

 9. Gah-bay-bi-nayss described another sugarbush.
 Write 2 similarities with the book.

 10. The families in the story come from several areas in Minnesota.

 What does the word "minnesota" mean?

 11. What impact has air pollution had on sugar maple trees?

 1. Do some Internet digging.

 2. Describe an event where your family and friends come together.

 4. Is this book an example of narrative, persuasive or informative writing?
 Explain.